decentraland/documentation/content/creator/worlds/about.md

 }
 ```

-Of course, the **name** specified there needs to be owned as a Decentraland NAME token by the wallet signing the deployment (or by any wallet that has been given permission explicitly via Access Control Lists (ACL), as explained further down).
+The **name** specified en the `scene.json` can be either a Decentraland NAME or an ENS Domain and must be owned by the wallet signing the deployment (or by any wallet that has been given permission explicitly via Access Control Lists (ACL), as explained further down).

 Keep the following in mind:
-- The wallet signing the deployment must own the Decentraland NAME specified in the `scene.json` file
+- The wallet signing the deployment must own the NAME specified in the `scene.json` or have deployment permissions over the NAME
-- The total size of the scene must be less or equal to 100 MB
+- The total size of the scene must fit within the allowed space for the owning wallet
 - The scene has no parcel limitations (since January 2023)

 Some of the Worlds deployed to the Foundation's Worlds Content Server may be eligible for being listed in Decentraland Places.
 See [eligibility criteria]({{< ref "/content/creator/places/faq.md#worlds" >}}) for more details.